-Ongoing IPPC and Industry work towards implementation of ISPM 38 - International Movement of Seeds

-Despite strenuous efforts over several decades by National Plant Protection Organizations (NPPOs) and industry bodies to harmonize phytosanitary requirements and facilitate regional and international trade in seeds, there are still considerable differences in seed laws and regulations all over the world.
+Ongoing IPPC and Industry work towards implementation of ISPM 38 - International Movement of Seeds nize phytosanitary requirements and facilitate regional and international trade in seeds, there are still considerable differences in seed laws and regulations all over the world.
 These differences prevent seed from moving easily between countries.
 The current estimated value of worldwide seed trade, 11.4 billion USD, is disrupted on a daily basis by seed lots being detained at border points.